Anlin Windows vs Milgard

 Dane - Site Editor - from 2024

 Hi Dane, we live just outside of Tucson Arizona in a received several quotes that I’d love to get your take on.
 This is for new construction and it includes two horizontal sliders and three picture windows.
 The quote on the Anlin Delmar series was $4700 and that included everything, we also had a quote from Milgard on their Trinzic series and that was $4200.
 By the way, I’m rounding everything to the nearest hundred dollars.
 I’m sure that you understand.
-Finally, we got a quote from Renewal by Andersen and that was $7900.
+Finally, we got a Renewal by Andersen cost quote and that was $7900.
+Since this is out of our budget, my question was how do compare the Anlin Windows vs Milgard?

 Betsy - Homeowner - from 2023